JakinCS/SpanishDex/README.md

 #### Google OAuth (optional)
 In order to sign in or sign up with Google OAuth, you will need to set up OAuth in your Google Developers Console. [http://console.developers.google.com/](http://console.developers.google.com/).
 You can follow [this article](https://blog.rebex.net/howto-register-gmail-oauth) to set it up or find a different one that works better for you.
 The important details are the **client ID** and **client secret** which you will get once you've set up OAuth.
 You will need these two pieces of information later.

+#### Vercel Blob Store (optional)
+This application uses Vercel's Blob Store to store users' profile pictures.
+If you do not choose to set this up, it will simply prevent users from uploading their own profile pictures. <br />
+To set up Vercel Blob Store, first sign up for a Vercel account.
+Then create a project and set up Blob Store for the project's storage option.<br /> Documentation: [https://vercel.com/docs/storage/vercel-blob](https://vercel.com/docs/storage/vercel-blob)

 ### Installation

 1. Clone the repo